textasdata/tada2023/index.md

 ### Registration

-Registration is now open, at <a href="https://umass.irisregistration.com/Form/TADA">this link</a>.
+Registration is currently open for presenters.
+General public registration will open soon.

 ### Schedule